developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ### Networking

 The networking part is similar and hefty to what AWS is in terms of resources and their relationship.
-Keeping them in a separate file allows for better logical grouping and readability.
+Keeping the networking resources in a separate file allows for better logical grouping and readability.

 The Network Security Group (NSG) below is only opening the ports to the admin public IP address; which is the IP address of the control plan machine applying